Intuit Inc. (INTU) Shares Up Despite Recent Market Volatility

-Intuit Inc. (NASDAQ: INTU)’s stock price has increased by 3.51 compared to its previous closing price of 414.21.
-Despite this, the company has seen a gain of 2.53% in its stock price over the last five trading days.
+Intuit Inc. (NASDAQ: INTU)’s stock price has increased by 3.33 compared to its previous closing price of 419.33. however, the company has experienced a 4.61% increase in its stock price over the last five trading days.
 Barron’s reported on 02/23/23 that Intuit Earnings Come in Strong.
 It’s Raising Its Bet On AI For Finance.

 Is It Worth Investing in Intuit Inc. (NASDAQ: INTU) Right Now?